 It is as if this Scripture is being taught from a hillside to a group of people by the Lord Jesus.
 Here is someone who teaches kingdom principles with compassion, patience, and understanding.
 But most of all, from a sense of authority from the essence of LOVE.

-To paraphrase verse 33, do not be mean to people outside the Kingdom of God.
-Just because you have recently become citizens of heaven does not mean you are above those who are still heathen and gentiles, your NEIGHBORS.
+To paraphrase verse 33, do not be mean to people who are outside the Kingdom of God.
+Just because you have recently become citizens of heaven does not mean you are above those who are called heathen and gentiles, they are still your NEIGHBORS.

 To paraphrase verse 34, be kind and be gracious to these NEIGHBORS as you would act with your brethren in the church who have believed in God.